Ryukijano/Ryukijano/README.md

 **💬 Ask me about...**

 Anything related to AI, deep learning, computer vision, quantum computing, or technology in general!
 I'm always happy to chat and share my knowledge.
-😄 I also love...

-Going out in the sun for a run, touching grass and creating calmness in chaos.
+😄 I also love...Going out in the sun for a run, touching grass and creating calmness in chaos.
 ⚡ Fun fact: I am always sparked and motivated!!
 ## ✉️ Find me on: